Arterial Roadways Connect Local and Collector Roads to the Regional Freeway System

 ARTERIAL MANAGEMENT

-Arterial management is a core service of the FDOT District Six TSM&O Office.
+Arterial management is a main service of the FDOT District Six TSM&O Office.
 The District actively manages select roadways with TSM&O strategies and technologies to provide a sound transportation network that meets traffic demand.

 Arterials Roadways Managed by FDOT District Six:

-• US 1 (Miami-Dade and Monroe County)
+• US 1 (Miami-Dade and Monroe Counties)

 • MacArthur Causeway

-• Okeechobee Road (Segment 1 already in operation)
+• Okeechobee Road (Segment 1 in operation)

-• Krome Avenue (Future)
+• Krome Avenue (Planned)

 SIGNAL RETIMING